 Avoid these eight common backup mistakes

-Whoever cuts corners when it comes to data backup is saving in the wrong place.
+Those who save on data backup are saving in the wrong place.

-Many people don't realize how important their stored data is until the first system crash occurs and much of the information is lost.
-Unfortunately, almost as many only realize at that moment that the backup was not done correctly.
-However, if you focus on the most important sources of data backup errors, you can successfully prevent an expensive loss.
-Urs Langmeier, founder and CEO of Langmeier Software, explains what companies should avoid when backing up..
+Many only realize how important the stored data is when the first system crash occurs and a large part of the information is lost.
+Unfortunately, almost as many only realize at this moment that the data backup was not carried out correctly.
+However, those who concentrate on the most important sources of error in data backups can successfully prevent an expensive loss.
+Urs Langmeier, founder and CEO of Langmeier Software, explains what companies should avoid when backing up.

-The intervals between backups should be adjusted to the data flow.
-A fixed rhythm is good, but it is equally important to respond to special events.
-For example, if special findings have been made, this is a time when the backup should be updated.
-On the other hand, if no work is done for a few days, it is not necessary to re-backup the unchanged data..
+The intervals between backups should be adapted to the data flow.
+A fixed rhythm is good, but it is just as important to respond to special events.
+For example, if special findings have been made, this is a time when the data backup should be updated.
+If, on the other hand, no work is done for a few days, a new backup of the unchanged data is not necessary.

 RAID stands for Redundant Array of Independent Disks.
-Such a system regularly stores redundant data, but does not react to the risk of failure of the hard disks working in the array or to human error.
+Such a system stores redundant data on a regular basis, but does not react to the failure of the hard disks working in the array or to human error.
 This redundancy cannot absorb a real system crash or even a physical destruction of the computer.
-So an additional data backup is necessary..
+An additional data backup is therefore necessary.

 A backup copy is only safe if it is kept in a different building than the originals.
-In the case of companies, it may also be sufficient if the relevant data storage is located in a different fire protection area than the servers of the internal network..
+For companies, it may also be sufficient if the corresponding data storage is located in a different fire protection area than the servers of the internal network.

-System recovery is quite often the real problem that companies stumble upon.
-A well thought out backup plan will also always have a complete plan in place to restore the data.
-This should not take more than a few minutes for a software-only problem..
+Restoring the system is not infrequently the real problem that companies stumble over.
+A well thought-out backup concept always has a complete plan for restoring the data.
+This should take no more than a few minutes in the case of a software-only problem.

-Small or young businesses usually look for a backup solution that fits the current volume of data.
-As the company grows, it is not uncommon for backup to reach its limits.
-Resourceful administrators can still tinker with extensions that allow the system to run even with the greater data throughput.
-But at the latest when the data has to be restored, this thriftiness pays off.
-An individually tailored system can usually only be restored with great effort.
-It is better to rely on software from the beginning, where the extension of tasks is already provided for.
+Small or young companies usually look for a backup solution that fits the current data volume.
+If the company grows, the backup often reaches its limits.
+Resourceful administrators can still tinker with extensions that allow the system to run even with the larger data throughput.
+But at the latest, when it becomes necessary to restore the data, this thriftiness takes its revenge.
+A system that has been individually tailored can usually only be restored with great effort.
+It is better to rely on software from the very beginning that already provides for the extension of tasks.

 7. Unclear responsibilities

-When it comes to securing sensitive data, great care must be taken.
-Data must be secured in such a way that it cannot be lost or fall into the hands of unauthorized persons.
+When it comes to backing up sensitive data, extreme caution is advised.
+Data must be secured in such a way that it is neither lost nor falls into the hands of unauthorized persons.
 However, it is precisely these safeguards that can sometimes result in the loss of important information.
 Therefore, it should always be clarified who is responsible for a certain data area, who knows the passwords and who can start the recovery.
 At least two people should be selected for this at all times.
-Should one of the persons leave the company, it must be ensured that the responsibilities are transferred to the successor..
+If one of the people leaves the company, it should be ensured that the responsibilities are transferred to the successor.

-Many companies save – not least on a well-functioning IT infrastructure.
+Many companies save money - not least on a well-functioning IT infrastructure.
 Hardware should cost as little as possible and software should preferably only be installed once.
 However, in order to consider the value of a backup, those responsible need only ask themselves: What does the possible loss of data cost us - and the loss of how much data can we easily cope with?
-The answers to these questions usually show that no savings should be made when it comes to IT security.
+The answers to these questions usually show that there is no need to skimp when it comes to IT security.